How to Get a Singapore S Pass in 2024-25 | Complete Guide

 One can apply against the rejection of the S-Pass application within 3 months of rejection.
 One should mention the issue with the rejection advisory.

-The employers and the third party who had applied for S-Pass can make enquire and appeals.
+The employers and the third party who had applied for S-Pass can make inquiries and appeals.
 The candidate cannot make any appeal or enquire.

 Employer and appointed employment agent can renew its S-Pass by applying 6 months before its expiry.
 In most cases, it takes 3 weeks to renew an S-Pass.
 It costs $100 per renewal in Singapore.

-For renewing S-Pass in Singapore, the employer should:
+For renewing the S-Pass in Singapore, the employer should:

 • Qualify in the existing eligibility criteria